alan-turing-institute/ARC-TIGERS/scripts/README.md

 ### `dataset_download.py`

-This downloads data and saves it in the `data` directory, it us used like below.
+This downloads data and saves it in the `data` directory, it is used like below.
 Eg. downloading 10000000 rows from the top subreddits defined in `data/top_subreddits.json`:
 ```
 python scripts/data_processing/dataset_download.py
     --max_rows 10000000